TusharKaundal/QR_code/README.md

 }
 ```

-- Will try to get better solution similiar cases with good solution
+- Will try to get better solution for similiar cases with good solution.

 ### Useful resources